-- Shuttle service from the Main Campus to the Lee Campus is available Monday through Friday from 0530 until 1610. - Shuttle service is not available on weekends or holidays. - Shuttle service will Drop off and pick-up at 1111 Franklin Street (side), Martella's Drug Store on Franklin Street, and the Good Samaritan Crosswalk on Franklin Street. - Vehicles must be registered with the Security Department (extension 9730).
+- Shuttle service from the Main Campus to the Lee Campus is available Monday through Friday from 0530 until 1610. - Shuttle service is not available on weekends or holidays. - Shuttle service will Drop off and pick-up at 1111 Franklin Street (side) and the Good Samaritan Crosswalk on Franklin Street. - Vehicles must be registered with the Security Department (extension 9730).
 A Conemaugh Memorial Medical Center tag must be visible in the vehicle at all times while parked on the campus.

-Special Note: If a student must cross Franklin Street, please use the crosswalk and exercise extreme caution.
+Special Note: If a student must cross Franklin Street, please use the crosswalk, and exercise extreme caution.
 Students are encouraged to use the basement tunnel anytime or during inclement weather.